The Bankrate promise

 The bottom line

-For the Capital One Spark Cash Plus, the spending requirements to earn its sign-up bonus and annual bonus are steep — meaning businesses on a tighter budget may not be able to fully maximize the card’s value.
+For the Capital One Spark Cash Plus, the spending requirements to earn its welcome bonus and annual bonus are steep — meaning businesses on a tighter budget may not be able to fully maximize the card’s value.
 However, for businesses with no problem reaching these spending requirements or offsetting an annual fee, this business credit card can easily be a valuable addition to your wallet.

 If you’re interested in an American Express business card and would prefer a percentage discount on your balance rather than traditional rewards, the Plum card might be right for you.